konacurrents/SemanticMarkerESP-32/README.md

 collaboration supports the IoT suite of applications.

 The ESP_IOT supports adding and sharing between can use the #ifdef to add or remove capalities.
 And each has a setup() and loop() for the various functional modules.

+# To build type "make"
+## Modify the Defines.h for the different ESP configurations

 <a href="https://KnowledgeShark.me/docs/ESP_IOT/html">Documented Architecture and Code</a>
 \ref DisplayModule